Egg salad: Variations

 Egg salad can be made creatively with any number of other cold foods added.
 Bacon, bell pepper, capers, cheese, cucumber, onions, lettuce, pickle relish, pickles, and ketchup are common additional ingredients.

 In Jewish cuisine it is made with schmaltz, onions and sometimes gribenes.
-It can be served with challah as part of the first course of Shabbat dinner, or with matzo.
-Until the 1980s this dish was also called "Jewish eggs".
+It can be served with challah or matzah as part of the first course of Shabbat lunch.
+The dish is also called "Jewish eggs".